-A guide for travelling on the metro in Santo Domingo in the Dominican Republic
+A guide on how to use the metro in Santo Domingo, the capital of the Dominican Republic.

 I began my Santo Domingo Metro experience at the Joaquín Balaguer station on Line 1, the blue line.

-I bought a Tarjeta de Carga Unica for my outward leg and another coming back, so I paid 70 pesos for two rides.
+I bought a Tarjeta de Carga Unica, a single-trip ticket for my outward leg and another coming back, so I paid 70 pesos for two rides.
 Had I understood the system, I could have bought a return ticket for just 55 pesos.

-The Metro is running from 6 am to 10:30 Monday to Friday and 6 am to 10 pm at the weekend and in public holidays:
+The Metro is running from 6 am to 10:30 pm Monday to Friday and 6 am to 10 pm at weekends and on public holidays:

 Do dogs, no guns, no knives, no radios: